Washington State Awarded Military Friendly School Title

 In its effort to help student veterans find the right school, G.I.
 Jobs incorporated a survey of student veterans for the first time.
 This feedback provides prospective military students with insight into the student veteran experience at a particular institution based on peer reviews from current students.
 Student veteran survey feedback can be viewed at www.militaryfriendlyschools.com/ list.

-According to Washington State's VA representative Mike Whitnable, the college currently has 55 students receiving Veteran's Educational Benefits.
+According to Washington State's VA representative Ren'ee Rector, the college currently has 55 students receiving Veteran's Educational Benefits.

 Service members and veterans can meet individual student veterans from the various schools virtually on the G.I.
 Jobs website to learn about personal school decisions and the transition from the military to an academic environment.
 Washington State also encourages veteran interaction on-campus.

-Greg Mitchell heads up WSCC's Veterans Club, which has been running now for two years and includes members that are active-duty, National Guard, reserve, veterans or veteran's family members.
+Ren'ee Rector heads up WSCC's Veterans Club, which has been running now for four years and includes members that are active-duty, National Guard, reserve, veterans or veteran's family members.

 The Veterans Club communicates with members electronically and shares helpful information in subjects such as education or healthcare.

-In 2011 the Veterans Club is 60 members strong and Mitchell says he has received beneficial feedback from the participating veterans.
+In 2015 the Veterans Club is 60 members strong and Rector says she has received beneficial feedback from the participating veterans.
 "We're also looking into arranging faculty training that focuses on how to effectively handle veterans in the classroom, especially those who may be experiencing Post-Traumatic Stress Disorder (PTSD)."

 For 40 years, Washington State Community College has provided residents of the Mid-Ohio Valley the opportunity to realize dreams, to enhance skills, and to broaden understanding.
 Whether you are a recent high school graduate or a non-traditional student looking to move your life in a new direction, Washington State has the classes to suit your needs.
 For more information about Washington State Community College, visit www.wscc.edu or call 740.374.8716.